Floer theory and flips: Treed pseudoholomorphic disks

 We are now ready to define coherent collections of perturbation data.
 These are data that behave well with each type of operation in Definition \ref{pertops}.
+Given a type $\Gamma$, denote by $\Gamma_\circ$ the combinatorial type obtained by collapsing all vertices $v \in \Ver_{\black}(\Gamma)$ corresponding to spherical vertices to markings, and let $\Gamma(v) \subset \Gamma$ denote the subgraph with vertex $v$ and adjacent edges.

-\begin{definition} A collection of perturbation data $ \ul{P} = (P_\Gamma ) $ is {\em coherent} if it is compatible with the morphisms of moduli spaces of different types in the sense that \begin{enumerate} \item {\rm (Cutting edges) } if $\Gamma$ is obtained from $\Gamma'$ by cutting an edge of infinite length, then $P_{\Gamma'}$ is the pushforward of $P_{\Gamma}$; \item {\rm (Collapsing edges/making an edge/weight finite/non-zero)} if $\Gamma$ is obtained from $\Gamma'$ by collapsing an edge or making an edge/weight finite/non-zero, then $P_{\Gamma'}$ is the pullback of $P_{\Gamma}$;
+\begin{definition} A collection of perturbation data $ \ul{P} = (P_\Gamma ) $ is {\em coherent} if it is compatible with the morphisms of moduli spaces $\M_\Gamma \to \M_{\Gamma'}$ induced by morphisms of weighted treed disks $\Gamma \to \Gamma'$ in the sense that \begin{enumerate} \item {\rm (Collapsing edges/making an edge or weight finite or non-zero)} if $\Gamma'$ is obtained from $\Gamma$ by collapsing an edge or making an edge/weight finite/non-zero, then $P_{\Gamma}$ is the pullback of $P_{\Gamma'}$;